2 June 2018: Enfin Livre, Cazères-sur-Garonne

 10 March 2016: Launch of Trading Futures at the London Review Bookshop

 What a swell party that was.
 My grateful thanks to my editor, Ravi Mirchandani, and my old friend, Duncan Baird, for their welcoming speeches, and for all the friends who turned up to support the event.
-Read Jim’s blog on the event, and watch the video clip of his reading from the novel, and the video clips of the welcoming speeches.
+Watch the video clip of Jim reading from the novel, and the video clips of the welcoming speeches.

 3 March 2016: Bath Literature Festival – Literary Death Match

 The Literary Death Match isn’t literature in the way that 20:20 isn’t cricket, but in both cases it’s vastly entertaining and pulls in a swathe of new people.
-Here’s the event in Bath on Thursday, 3 March, judges poised behind the author for the kill (just kidding).
 Thanks to Adrian Todd Zuniga for inventing the format, and for compering the show.
 And to the judges and fellow competitors.
 (The winner was Paul M M Cooper.
 If one cares about that sort of thing.
 Which of course one doesn’t.
 In the slightest.
 It’s not as if it was a Test match.)